sictweb/web700/Code Examples/readme.md

 The main step is to run npm install in the repo to install all the packages that the examples are dependant on.
 > `npm install`

-The week 8 example requires MongoDB to be running as well.
-See the class notes for instructions on that.

 When you want to deploy one of the examples to Heroku you will need to edit the package.json file for the `start` property uder scripts.
 Change the command to the example you want Heroku to run.